-Members of the group routinely work with industry to solve practical problems, for example via funded KTP projects or consulting.
+Our group is dedicated to fostering a collaborative environment, encouraging cross-disciplinary research, and engaging with industry partners. for example via funded KTP projects or consulting.
 If you would like to work with us, you can contact a relevant member of staff directly, or alternatively, visit the University Business and Innovation Gateway.
 We also welcome enquiries from students who are interested in doing a PhD with us.
+We believe in the power of AI and data science to transform industries, enhance human capabilities, and address some of the most pressing challenges facing society today.
 Our expertise includes the following topics:

 Machine learning

-Marek Grzes, Dominique Chu, Alex Freitas, Fernando Otero, Daniel Soria.
+Marek Grzes, Alex Freitas, Fernando Otero, Daniel Soria.

 We develop algorithms to enable machines to automatically recognise patterns in data in supervised and unsupervised settings.
 We are also interested in reinforcement learning.